 About The Program

 The Department of English offers students a range of courses in English language, writing, and literature, focusing on the development of skills in independent inquiry and analysis, and training in literary and rhetorical traditions.
 This program is designed to deepen students’ appreciation of language and literature, and prepare them to become astute analysts of culture and sophisticated writers.
+Students may choose to major in English with a concentration in Literature, Creative Writing (Poetry or Fiction Tracks) or Professional Writing.
+In addition, students can pursue a Secondary Education endorsement to teach English at the 6th through 12th grade levels.

 Why Study at VWU?